bruvellu/terebratalia-wnts/wnt.md

 -->

 Our work characterizes the expression of Wnt signaling components during brachiopod development.
-We find that the brachiopod *T. transversa* has largely retained the ancestral repertoire of Wnt genes showing few duplications or losses, and that these genes are upregulated during axial elongation.
+We find that the brachiopod *T. transversa* has largely retained the ancestral repertoire of Wnt genes showing few duplications or losses, and that these genes are upregulated during mid to late gastrula, when the embryo elongates.
 At this stage, we identify six distinct transcriptional subregions along the anteroposterior axis of the embryo, each expressing a unique combination of ligands, receptors, and antagonists of Wnt signaling ({@fig:summary}A, @tbl:landscape).
 Interestingly, these transcriptional subregions coincide with the morphological subdivisions of the larval body ({@fig:summary}B), suggesting that a combinatorial Wnt signaling logic---a *Wnt code*---may play a role in regionalizing the brachiopod anteroposterior body axis.
 Below, we discuss the evidence for different ligand--receptor contexts during brachiopod axial patterning, how these Wnt transcriptional subregions compare across the phylogeny, and the evolutionary implications of these observations.